oracle-livelabs/oci-migration/ebs-extend-logginganalytics/onboard/onboard.md

   d.
 Click **Next**

   e.
-Add your OCI Admin User that you are using to navigate OCI not your EBS Cloud Manager
+Add your OCI Admin User that you are using to navigate OCI not your EBS Cloud Manager.

   ![](./images/adduser.png " ")